ShadowDara/ShadowDara-public/README.md

 <details>

 <summary>
-HELP - you can press on the little triangle to open the paragragh
+HELP - (you can press on the little triangle to open the hidden paragragh)
 </summary>

 ### Help is coming soon haha (sorry)